Biography: Jong-Pil Pyun

 Pyun is currently the chair of the Department of Environmental Art and Design at Namseoul University, Korea.
 His book on contemporary glass, Glass, Knocking at the Door of Art, was published by the Korean Craft Promotion Foundation in 2010.
 His works have been shown in solo and group exhibitions across Korea and internationally.

-He came to The Studio for his November 2014 Residency during a sabbatical year from teaching, and looks forward to using the time to challenge his cold-working process and continue to discover new forms.
+He came to The Studio for his November 2014 Residency during a sabbatical year from teaching, and used the time to challenge his cold-working process and continue to discover new forms.